paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-275-proprietary-contractor-data-and-rights-in-technical-data.md

 ## § 3785.
 Technical data: decision by contracting officer; claims; rights and liability upon final disposition
 **(a) Decision by Contracting Officer.—**

-(1) Upon failure 11 Amendment by section 1833(l)(2)(B) of Pub.
-L. 116–283 executed to reflect the probable intent of Congress. by the contractor or subcontractor to submit any response under [section 3782(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3782/c&num=0&edition=prelim), the contracting officer shall issue a decision pertaining to the validity of the asserted restriction.
+(1) Upon failure by the contractor or subcontractor to submit any response under [section 3782(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3782/c&num=0&edition=prelim), the contracting officer shall issue a decision pertaining to the validity of the asserted restriction.

 (2) After review of any justification submitted in response to the notice provided pursuant to [section 3782(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3782/c&num=0&edition=prelim), the contracting officer shall, within 60 days of receipt of any justification submitted, issue a decision or notify the party asserting the restriction of the time within which a decision will be issued.